zaphoxx/pico-tpmsniffer-spi/README.md

 make
 ```

-## Hardware ( !LPC-TPMSNIFFING ONLY! )
+## Hardware

-The board files are in `hardware/`, the Pogo pins used are of the type: P50-B1-16mm
+For easier adhoc connection to the BIOS Chip I used a SOIC8 SOP8 test clip.

 ## Usage

-LPC-TPM-SNIFFING:
-Just connect to the serial port, boot your machine, and push against the card connector!

-SPI-TPM-SNIFFING:
+### SPI-TPM-SNIFFING:
+Prerequisites

-Prerequisites: BIOS-Chip and TPM-Chip use the same SPI-Bus
+BIOS-Chip and TPM-Chip use the same SPI-Bus

-Connect SO (MISO), CLK (clock), SCK (select) to GPIO 2,3,4 of the PICO!
+* Connect SO (MISO), CLK (clock), SCK (select) to GPIO 2,3,4 of the PICO!
-Connect GND Pico with GND of the BIOS Chip!
+* Connect GND Pico with GND of the BIOS Chip!
+* Connect pico to serial terminal e.g., minicom
+* Boot laptop and loot